Relationships between Jewish religious movements: Conservative views

-Conservative Judaism holds that Orthodox Judaism is a valid and legitimate form of normative rabbinic Judaism; it respects the validity of its rabbis.
-Conservative Judaism holds that both Reform and Reconstructionist Judaism have made major and unjustifiable breaks with historic Judaism, both by their rejection of Jewish law and tradition as normative, and by their unilateral acts in creating a separate definition of Jewishness (i.e., the latter movement's acceptance of patrilineal descent as an additional way of defining Jewishness).
-Despite this disagreement, Conservative Judaism respects the right of Reform and Reconstructionist Jews to interpret Judaism in their own way.
-Thus, the Conservative movement recognizes the right of Jews to form such denominations, and recognizes their clergy as rabbis, but does not generally accept their decisions as valid.
-For example, since the Central Conference of American Rabbis passed their 1983 resolution to recognize patrilineal descent the Conservative movement has not accepted Reform converts to Judaism.
-This has somewhat changed as under a recent agreement between the denominations Conservative rabbis have agreed to recognize converts who complete necessary rituals (appearing before a Beit Din and immersing in a mikva) and a full course of Jewish learning without inquiring on the status of the sponsoring Rabbi or those on the Beit Din.
+Conservative Judaism holds that Orthodox Judaism is a valid and legitimate form of normative Rabbinic Judaism and respects the validity of its rabbis.
+Conservative Judaism holds that both Reform and Reconstructionist Judaism have made major and unjustifiable breaks with historic Judaism by their rejection of the normativity of Halakha and redefinition of Jewishness (e.g., the conferral of Jewishness by patrilineal descent).
+Despite this disagreement, Conservative Judaism respects the right of Reform and Reconstructionist Jews to interpret Judaism in their own way(s).
+The Conservative movement recognizes the right of Jews to form denominations and acknowledges the ordination of Reform and Reconstructionist rabbis, but generally does not accept their decisions as valid.
+For example, since the Central Conference of American Rabbis passed their 1983 resolution to recognize patrilineal descent, the Conservative movement has not accepted Reform converts to Judaism as Jews, requiring them to convert through Conservative batei din.
+Conservative denominational leadership has since agreed to recognize Reform converts who complete necessary rituals (i.e., appearing before a beth din and immersing in a mikveh) and a full "introduction to Judaism" course without inquiring regarding the status of the sponsoring rabbi or deciding beth din.

-The Conservative movement, while respecting the validity of Orthodox rabbis, believes that Orthodoxy has deviated from historical Judaism through an insistence on the halachic principle of binding legal precedent, in particular with respect to relatively recent codifications of Jewish law.
+While respecting the validity of Orthodox rabbis, the Conservative movement believes that Orthodoxy has deviated from historical Judaism by insisting on the halakhic principle of binding legal precedent, particularly concerning relatively recent codifications of Jewish law.
 A prominent Conservative spokesman has written:

 Reform has asserted the right of interpretation but it rejected the authority of legal tradition.
 Orthodoxy has clung fast to the principle of authority, but has in our own and recent generations rejected the right to any but minor interpretations.
 The Conservative view is that both are necessary for a living Judaism.
 Accordingly, Conservative Judaism holds itself bound by the Jewish legal tradition, but asserts the right of its rabbinical body, acting as a whole, to interpret and to apply Jewish law.